Traffic Light Sequence Explained

 red and amber traffic lights

 The red and amber lights together signal that the light is about to turn green.
 You should remain stationary during this phase but prepare to move off.
 This is not a green light and therefore you must not move yet.
+This stage of the traffic light sequence is your cue to check your mirrors, select the right gear, and be ready to move safely once the green light shows.

 Green Light – Go If It’s Safe